“Mathematics is an inescapable part of our everyday life experiences. And yet, very few people are aware of this.”

 How many numbers of Pi can you remember? | Source: visualhunt

-Mysteriously, the number 7 also has an important part to play in basic mathematics and geometry:
+Not surprisingly, the number 7 is also significant in basic mathematics and geometry.
+Consider these rules:

 To this day no scientist has come up with a real explanation for the strong presence of the number 7 in mathematics.
 A mystery, a symbol, a myth … Everyone is free to make their own interpretation.